codex-academy/codeX_Feb2015Intro/lets_code.md

 Now we are going to write some code outside of Codecademy.

-You should create a projects folder
+You should have a projects folder in your home directory, it's good practice to create all your different projects in one place on your PC that you can find easily.

 In your projects folder:
 * create a folder called RedAndGreen